JOHN 15

 Impulsive faith

-In the parable of the sower as recorded by Luke, the Lord explains that “they on the rock are they, which, when they hear, receive the word with joy; and these have no root, which for a while believe, and in time of temptation fall away.”
+In the parable of the sower as recorded by Luke, the Lord explains that “They on the rock are they, which, when they hear, receive the word with joy; and these have no root, which for a while believe, and in time of temptation fall away.”
 Luke 8:13.
 It is those who receive the word with gladness, but who wilt under the heat of trial and testing, who only have temporary faith.

 We might think that to “receive the word with gladness” is a good thing.
 If, however, it denotes that there has been no genuine repentance, and only a belief about Christ, rather than an earnest belief in Him, then such faith is only for a while, and is valueless.
-It is true that on the day of Pentecost “they that gladly received his word were baptized: and the same day there were added unto them about three thousand souls.”
+It is true that on the day of Pentecost “Then they that gladly received his word were baptised: and the same day there were added unto them about three thousand souls.”
 Acts 2:41.
 It is important to notice, however, before dismissing these people as temporary believers, that verse 37 records that they had already been pricked in their heart.
 Clearly the sin of crucifying their Messiah had come home to them with force, and they had repented.

 Incomplete faith

 John 2:23-25 reads as follows: “Now when he was in Jerusalem at the passover, in the feast day, many believed in his name, when they saw the miracles which he did.
 But Jesus did not commit himself unto them, because he knew all men, and needed not that any should testify of man: for he knew what was in man.”
 He who knew the hearts of men was aware that they believed on him only as a miracle-worker.
 It was passover time, and the religious excitement of the people was at fever pitch.
 At the original passover, God had done great works through Moses.
 Was this Jesus of Nazareth another great man of God like him?
-Because the people were in this frame of mind, he did not trust himself to them.
+Because the people were in this frame of mind, He did not trust himself to them.
 Their faith was an incomplete faith, and needed further light to become saving faith.
 It was not enough to believe that Jesus was a holy man of God, that He was able to work miracles, perhaps by the power of prayer, and that He was an able teacher and a fine example.

 Important faith

 The Lord Jesus is too concerned about the welfare of the souls of men to leave them to think of Him only as one able to perform miracles.
 He went on to explain, therefore, in His conversation with Nicodemus as recorded in John 3:1-21, that the faith that saves is faith in a crucified Saviour.
 “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up: that whosoever believeth in him should not perish, but have eternal life.
-For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life,” John 3:14-16.
+For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life.”
+John 3:14-16.
 It is as one lifted up upon a cross that we must believe on Him.
 The reference to the serpent lifted up in the wilderness gives the clue to the meaning of the lifting up of Christ.
 It was because of Israel’s sin and rebellion that God provided the remedy of the serpent lifted up, Numbers 21:4-9.
 And it was because of the sin and rebellion of the whole world that the Lord Jesus needed to die upon the cross to deal with sins.
 Faith in a crucified Saviour results in everlasting life for the one exercising it.
 Such is the sure promise of the Saviour Himself.
 Those who believe like this are eternally secure.

 Faith and repentance